tanguyLC01/PersonalisationExperience/README.md

 </ul>

 ## Usage
-If the strategy we want to use is already predefined, we <strong>only</strong> have to modify the configuration files.
+If the strategy we want to use is already predefined, we <strong>only</strong> have to modify the configuration files.<br>
 Otherwise, it is necessary to create a module with the name of the algorithm - <strong>this name will be the one in the algorithm field in the `base.yaml` file.</strong><br>
 Inside this module, you can derive from the `base` module some of the class - ModelManager, Client, .. - to adapt the code to the new strategy you want to implement.<br>
 You can find an example of this process in the `fedrep` and `fedavgft` module.<br>